-After reading about art nouveau and ukiyo-e in Meggs’ History of Graphic Design, I began to wonder about the art movements in Japan that happened after ukiyo-e.
-Art is continually evolving and finding inspiration with cultural exchange, more-so than ever in the 20th century.
+After reading about art nouveau and ukiyo-e in Meggs’ History of Graphic Design, I began to wonder about

-Yet unlike the staunchly traditional ukiyo-e, shin-hanga is the perfect meeting between East and West.
-The Eastern use of contour lines and flat colors are utilized in conjunction with Western techniques of realism and three-dimensionality.
+is the perfect meeting between East and West.
+The Eastern use of contour lines

 Impressionism also played an influential role in shin-hanga, for artists sought to create an effect of light and mood that was lacking in ukiyo-e.
 The result creates an alluring and ethereal piece of work that blends both Western and Eastern techniques without having to favor one over the other.